Sachinsh72/NodeJS/backend/registerLogin/README.md

 # User Management Backend
-Design a user management backend system using ExpressAjs and MongoDB, allo0ing users to register and login account
+Design a user management backend system using Express js and MongoDB, alloing users to register and login account

 ## Features
 - User Registration